Want to know if using collagen for cellulite actually works?

 Not all collagen you’ll find on store shelves is created equal and will give you the best results for getting rid of your cellulite.
 Here I’ll offer you some tips and ideas for looking for a collagen dietary supplement that will actually give you results.

-Try to find a collagen supplement that contains multiple types of collagen from different sources.
-Most collagen supplements only contain one or two different types of collagen, but you’ll get the best results with one that has at least 4 to 5.
+Try to find a collagen supplement that contains multiple forms of collagen from different sources.
+Most collagen supplements only contain one or two different forms of collagen, but you’ll get the best results with one that has at least 4 to 5.

 Unfortunately, vegan-based collagen supplements do not actually contain any collagen themselves but are supposedly able to help increase collagen production in your body.
 It’s unclear how effective they are at boosting your collagen production.

-I take Ageless Collagen by BioTrust since it contains hydrolyzed bioactive collagen peptides.
+I take Ageless Multi-Collagen by BioTrust since it contains hydrolyzed bioactive collagen peptides.
 It also uses four different sources for its collagen and includes five different types.

 Many collagen supplements have a weird bone broth taste that doesn’t encourage you to continue using it.
 But Ageless Collagen is odorless and flavorless and mixes easily into liquids.
 I place a scoop into my daily protein shake and can hardly even tell it’s in there.